GIAN CARLO VENUTO

 video shooting and editing: Philippe Lucas)

 We are in a foundry in the Loire-Atlantique, an extraordinary landscape for a choreographer.
-The workers are dedicated to their work in the glow of metal while the artist performs a dance improvisation.
+The dedicated workers are focused on the glowing-hot metal while the artist improvises a dance performance.
 Their parallel worlds and movements meet in a singular “pas de deux” that brings out the richness of differences between the identities of a worker and an artist.
-They are the identity differences that bound humans one another.
+These identity differences bind humans to one another.

-Erick Deroost, lives in Rennes and is an artist interested in the duality of nature and culture.
-In the last ten years, alone or in collaboration with other visual artists and architects, he has realised installations exploring the relationship of people living in a city with the environmental issues.
+Erick Deroost, lives in Rennes.
+He is interested in the duality of nature and culture.
+Over the last ten years, alone or in collaboration with other visual artists and architects, he has realised installations exploring the relationship of people living in a city with the environmental issues.
 To raise citizens’ awareness on domestic waste sorting and sustainable development, he was commissioned to realise 5 monumental installations in 5 municipalities located south of Rennes.
-In other sculptures-installations he deals with the environmental problem through the themes of recycling and energy saving.
+Other sculpture-installations have dealt with the themes of recycling and energy saving.

-Katja Fleig, choreographer and dancer of German origin, creates her enCo.re company in 2003 in Rennes and develops a transdisciplinary creation process, working a dozen pieces in collaboration with choreographers, dancers, actors, musicians, writers, video artists, visual artists, a translator, a DJ.
-Since 2008, the relationship and the sharing between the artist and the public are at the centre of her research, of wich some examples are the “KF née en Février” and “CKF” performances for public spaces; the “Visite chorégraphique” project, tailored to 15 specific public sites; the “Blockhaus” theater-landscape project by director Alexander Kutchevsky she collaborated with; the 2016 performances “Enjeux associés” realised in 8 locations in Brittany in connection with the works of artist Robert Schad.
-Together with Gilles Amalvi and Julie Seiller, she is now working at “Engelsam, en jeu”, a dialogue with Paul Klee’s drawings with angels of 1939/40.
+Katja Fleig, German-born choreographer and dancer, created her enCo.re company in 2003 in Rennes and has developed an interdisciplinary creation process, working a dozen pieces in collaboration with: choreographers, dancers, actors, musicians, writers, video artists, visual artists, translators, DJs.
+Since 2008, the relationships and exchanges between the artist and the public have been at the centre of her research, of which some examples are the “KF née en Février” and “CKF” performances for public spaces, and the “Visite chorégraphique” project, tailored to 15 specific public sites.
+She collaborated with director Alexander Kutchevsky in the “Blockhaus” theatre-landscape project.
+The performances “Enjeux associés” were realised in 8 locations in Brittany in connection with the works of artist Robert Schad.
+Together with Gilles Amalvi and Julie Seiller, she is now working at “Engelsam, en jeu”, a dialogue with Paul Klee’s 1939-40 drawings with angels.

 Adopt a friend, 2018

-installation (10 desks and chairs, 10 school aprons, 1 table, 2 blackboards, 1 artist’s book) / performance (drawings Laure Keyrouz; calligraphy Ahmad Alaa Eddin; translations Silvia Galluccio, Janetta Ledell, Niu Xin, Maruša Mugello Lavrenčič; performers Sami Samuela Barbieri, Silvia Galluccio, Laure Keyrouz, Janetta Ledell, Betta Porro, Ivana Sarazin, Adriana Torregrossa.
+installation (10 desks and chairs, 10 school smocks, 1 table, 2 blackboards, 1 artist’s book) performance (drawings Laure Keyrouz; calligraphy Ahmad Alaa Eddin; translations Silvia Galluccio, Janetta Ledell, Niu Xin, Maruša Mugello Lavrenčič; performers Sami Samuela Barbieri, Silvia Galluccio, Laure Keyrouz, Janetta Ledell, Betta Porro, Ivana Sarazin, Adriana Torregrossa.

-“Adopt a friend” is an event created by Enas Elkorashy focused on the letters and drawings that have been exchanged between 10 children from Damascus and Aleppo and some Italian students.
+“Adopt a friend” is an event created by Enas Elkorashy focused on the letters and drawings exchanged between 10 children from Damascus and Aleppo and some Italian students.
 After studying the drawings, I wrote a poem in Standard Arabic, as if it were written by one of the children.
-Some verses are directly inspired by what I red.
-Key of the work is the analysis of the most important deprivation suffered by these children for war and destruction in Syria: the loss of the school and the sadness felt to be unable to return in a classroom.
-The ten desks represent the children, as if they were present.
-On the desks I wrote the words “my soul swims, on a burnt sheet, buries a poem in the East and rips twilight in the West”.
+Some verses are directly inspired by the letters.
+The key to the work is the analysis of the most significant deprivation suffered by these children due to the war and destruction in Syria: the loss of the school and the sadness felt in being unable to return to the classroom.
+The 10 desks represent the children, as if they were present.
+On the desks I wrote the words “my soul swims, on a burnt sheet, it buries a poem in the East, and tears the twilight in the West”.
 The performance is built around my reading of poetry in Arabic, from the artist’s book “Poetry for my school – I pour myself into the scent of a flower” that I created specifically for the installation.
 A first version of “Adopt a friend” was held in 2017 at the “Made in … Art Gallery” in Venice.
 (Laure Keyrouz)

-Laure Keyrouz, a poet and a visual artist from Lebanon, in recent years has carried out an intense activity of interventions in public spaces (installations / lettering and performances, writing and reciting poetry in Arabic).
-She is now studying at the University of Nova Gorica her PhD on the current mutations of artistic expression in contemporary art and literature in Lebanon (HybridMedia).
-Since 2014 she has been teaching Arabic Language and Translation at the University of Trieste.
+Laure Keyrouz, a poet and a visual artist from Lebanon, has carried out an intense activity of interventions in public spaces (installations / lettering and performances, writing and reciting poetry in Arabic) over the last few years.
+She is working on her PhD at the University of Nova Gorica on the current mutations of artistic expression (HybridMedia) as found in contemporary art and literature in Lebanon.
+Since 2014, she has been teaching Arabic Language and Translation at the University of Trieste.

 17 rose e qualcuna in più (17 roses and a few more), 2019